Re: [whatwg] Technical Parity with W3C HTML Spec

 2010-05-10 Thread Simpson, Grant Leyton

 I was unaware of the Microdata spec.
 Now that I have seen it, I think it offers a lot of power and flexibility.
 I think it should adequately cover the use case I was thinking of.
-I'm in favor of adding a non-normative note to the section of the HTML5 spec that discusses cite that
+I'm in favor of adding a non-normative note to the section of the HTML5 spec that discusses that demonstrates how

 Re: [whatwg] Expanding the cite element